 Washington (WA) Sales Tax Rate: 6.5%

 Washington is one of the more complicated states for determining sales tax.
 This is due to the way Washington defines tax boundaries and the multiple rates within the state.
+In addition to the 6.5% state sales tax, there is also a county tax in most counties and some municipal sales taxes.
 Washington uses destination-based sourcing rules, meaning that for orders shipped to a customer’s home, the rate is determined by the customer’s address.

-Having nexus within a state means that a retailer becomes responsible for collecting and remitting that state’s sales tax.
+Having nexus within a state means that a retailer becomes responsible for collecting and remitting that state’s sales taxes.

 Sellers should also be aware of a provision known as trailing nexus.
 This says that a retailer who had nexus but stops the business activity that created the nexus, is still considered to have nexus for the remainder of that year, as well as one additional calendar year after.

 In addition to the above nexus definitions, Washington passed a new economic nexus law that went into effect in January 2020.
 Tax compliance requires that any corporation or small business with a physical presence in the state or that has more than $100,000 in combined gross retail sales within the state must collect and remit sales taxes on the state’s behalf.

 Washington businesses are required to apply for a license if they: